allenai/scifact/data.md

+# Data

+## Gold data

-These schemas for the claim and corpus data are as follows:
+The schemas for the claim and corpus data are below.

 `claims_(train|dev|test).jsonl`
 ```